-LOOKING FOR LEIA is a documentary about women and non-binary fans who found identity, connection, and purpose in their love of the galaxy far, far away.
+LOOKING FOR LEIA is a docu-series about women and non-binary fans who found identity, connection, and purpose in their love of the galaxy far, far away.

 Women have always been Star Wars fans, it's just taken 40 years for the world to notice.
 And women's fandom is passionate, creative, and reaches far beyond the legacy of Leia.
 LOOKING FOR LEIA is a joyous gender justice project that shifts the traditionally male-centered narrative of “geek culture,” and explores the ways women and non-binary fans create galaxies of their own.
 Sit back, because we’re about to fem-splain Star Wars fandom.